-Youth do not have an opportunity to explore and adventure outwardly and proceed to an "inner" exploration-of one's own body and sexuality.
-Some reasons youths "use" sexuality are the following:
+Youths do not have the opportunity to explore and adventure outwardly and proceed to an "inner" exploration-of one's own body and sexuality.
+Some reasons why youths "use" sexuality are the following:

 - Sex for the sake of physical pleasure

 - Sex as a way of communicating

 - Sex as a search for new experiences

 - Sex as evidence of 'maturity"

-- Sex to conform with age mates
+- Sex in order to conform with age mates

-- Sex to provoke parents
+- Sex in order to provoke parents

-- Sex to challenge society
+- Sex in order to challenge society

-- Sex to escape boredom
+- Sex in order to escape boredom

-- Sex to escape psychic tension
+- Sex in order to escape psychic tension

 - Sex as reward and punishment.45

-According to Pistorius,46 the following factors give rise to the distorted image and misuse of sexuality:
+According to Pistorius46 the following factors give rise to the distorted image and misuse of sexuality:

-• Absolutizing the erotic in modern society
+- Absolutizing the erotic in modern society - Deferred adolescence: The societal demand of sexual abstinence holds for youth long after becoming biologically and sexually full-grown.
+In addition, today a child attains

-- Deferred adolescence: The societal demand of sexual abstinence holds for youth long after becoming biologically and sexually full-grown.
-In addition, today a child attains sexual maturity earlier than ever before and is bombarded with a violent and subtle awakening of sexuality by art, music, dance, advertisements, clothing, etc. - Devaluation of the spiritual: In our culture sexuality is overemphasized, impoverished and the spiritual moment is taken away.
+- sexual maturity earlier than ever before and is bombarded by a violent and subtle awakening of sexuality by art, music, dance, advertisements, clothing, etc. - Devaluation of the spiritual: In our culture sexuality is overemphasized, impoverished and the spiritual moment is taken away.
 Only the erotic moment has remained.
-Sexuality becomes degraded to a mere biological urge. - Apparent solutions: These end in self-satisfaction, romantic, idealized infatuation, intimate caressing, homosexuality, quasimarriage, etc. Abstinence is proposed as inferior and unnatural. - Superficial contact: In sexuality, this has to do only with physical contact and, therefore, it quickly becomes boring and the result is marital unfaithfulness, divorce, polygamy, etc. - Earlier marriage: Youth enter marriage before they are ready for it in all respects
+Sexuality becomes degraded to a mere biological urge. - Apparent solutions: These end in self-satisfaction, romantic, idealized infatuation, intimate caressing, homosexuality, quasimarriage, etc. Abstinence is proposed as inferior and unnatural. - Superficial contact: In sexuality this has to do only with physical contact, and therefore it quickly becomes boring and therefore the result is marital unfaithfulness, divorce, polygamy, etc. - Earlier marriage: Youths enter marriage before they are ready for it in all respects

 Many questions and problems of sexuality remain unanswered for contemporary youths.
 There is a quick and far-reaching modification of sexual norms and practices-and also serious uncertainty-regarding contraception, extra-marital affairs, divorce, homosexuality and deviant sexual behavior.
-Marriage has undergone devaluation and youth experiment with living together and sexual practices.
+Marriage has undergone devaluation and youths experiment with living together and sexual practices.

-With hypocrisy and superficiality, norms are presented to youth which are not to be maintained (compare "Rich man, poor man").
+With hypocrisy and superficiality norms are presented to youths that are not to be maintained (compare "Rich man, poor man").

-The problem of youth sexuality is closely related to the problems of identity and personality of youths, in general, with the fact that youth want to be accepted by their age mates, and they will realize intimate contact with others.
+The problem of youth sexuality is closely related t the problems of identity and personality of youths in general, with the fact that youth want to be accepted by their age mates and that they will realize intimate contact with others.

-A young person quickly discovers that sexuality devoid of real interpersonal communication is not satisfying and quickly becomes boring.
-He/she then is thrown back on him/herself and discovers his/her own loneliness.
+A young person quickly discovers that sexuality that is devoid of real interpersonal communication is not satisfying and quickly becomes boring.
+He then is thrown back on himself and discovers his own loneliness.

-Thus, the problem of sexuality is intensified by youths' lack of communication with parents, by the undesirable influence of society and by the hypocrisy they experience, in this regard, in the older generation.
+Thus, the problem of sexuality is intensified by youths' lack of communication with parents, by the undesirable influence of society and by the hypocrisy they experience in this regard in the older generation.